 In some cases, the Anti Social Behaviour Act 2003 might assist.
 Problem hedges (such as Leylandii and Lawson Cypress) have been a high profile issue over recent years.
 In extreme cases, violent disputes have escalated leading to murder and suicide.
 The 2003 Act introduced new powers for local authorities to act in certain disputes which have often been exercised.
 Where the height of a hedge is unreasonable, the local authority will serve a notice requiring the hedge to be cut down.
 If the works are not carried out, the owner may be liable to a fine of up to £1,000.

 Not all hedges are caught under the 2003 Act.
 As a general rule, trees cannot legally interfere with a right of light over, or access to, a neighbour’s garden.
 The 2003 Act covers evergreen or semi-evergreen hedges or shrubs over two metres high which must be a continuous hedge made up of a line of at least two or more trees or shrubs.
 The Act does not apply to farmland.

-Helen Porter concludes, “Unfortunately, I have seen too many cases where a hedge or a wall has been removed to find that the boundary is in fact not where they thought it should be.
+Before taking any action, it is necessary to put the tree owner on notice of the problem and ask them to take appropriate action.
+"We are able to assist with any such letter," explains Daniel.
+"Care should also be taken that the legal boundary between properties is correctly identified.
 If uncertain, and the deeds to the property do not assist, you may wish to consider drawing up a boundary agreement with your neighbour to avoid costly legal proceedings in the future.”

 This is for information purposes only and is no substitute for, and should not be interpreted as, legal advice.